ZlomenyMesic/Kreveta/README.md

 ## About

-A high-performance UCI-compatible chess engine written entirely in C#.
+An amateur, UCI-compatible chess engine written entirely in C#.
-Designed to be fast and strong, with a main focus on optimizing C# to its limits.
-Development started on **4/3/2025**.
+Although originally developed as a hobby project, it now serves as the basis for my SOČ paper.
+It is designed to be fast, strong and reliable, while still aiming for code clarity and proper documentation, making it ideal for others to study, experiment with, or use as a foundation for future engines.
+Development started on **March 3, 2025**.

 ---